-The third state-listed plant species was observed at the preserve.
-It was found in flower in August.
-About a dozen culms (stems), ranging in height from four to six feet, were growing in an old wrackline on the two-foot-high sandy embankment, along with Spartina pectinata, Teucrium canadense, Baccharis halimifolia, Festuca rubra, Toxicodendron radicans, and Rosa virginiana.
+feet, were growing in an old wrackline on the two-foot-high sandy embankment, along with Spartina pectinata, Teucrium canadense, Baccharis halimifolia, Festuca rubra, Toxicodendron radicans, and Rosa virginiana.
 This plant is distinctive in its morphology; the male and female spikes occur separately on the same plant, as occurs in cultivated corn.
 This species readily hybridizes with corn (Zea mays), and was thought to be the progenitor of North American corn two decades ago.
-With recent refinements in genetic techniques, the South American teosinte (Zea diploperennis) is now considered to be corn's closest wild ancestor, with one rare plant being relegated to the position of distant ancestor (Mangelsdorf, 1986).
+With recent refinements in genetic techniques, the South American teosinte (Zea diploperennis) is now considered to be corn's closest wild ancestor, with being relegated to the position of distant ancestor (Mangelsdorf, 1986).
 Regardless, this plant is only found in a few locations in Massachusetts, and has not previously been known from Dukes County (Somers, 1997).
 This species is also near the northern extent of its North American range (Gleason and Cronquist, 1991), which extends from Massachusetts west to Nebraska, and south to Texas and tropical South America (Gleason and Cronquist, 1991; Hitchcock, 1971).
 It seems to prefer wet places, being found at other Massachusetts sites on the gravelly or sandy shores of a river and a coastal pond, with the nearest known population occurring in Bristol County (Somers, 1997).